Updated August 1 2023

-Companies invest billions of dollars into marketing research.
+Paid survey site companies invest billions of dollars into marketing research online.
 They always want to find out more intricate details of a consumer's relationship with their product.
 Whether it's a new television show or just an existing product line, companies like Disney, Samsung, and Sony go to great lengths to find out their ideal audiences.

 In the middle of all of this is a new breed of research corporation that relies on you – the survey taker – to determine this information.
 For your time?
-Usually a little piece of money and, depending on the company, plenty of offers and special deals.
+Many survey companies will pay you to take surveys for money or for other cash alternatives like gift cards or physical prizes and rewards.
+It depends upon the company as to whether they'll offer money or other offers and special deals.

 This is where it can all go downhill quickly.
 In the pressure to make as many pennies out of a nickel, a lot of research corporations will not just sell your answers but the data associated with it.
-Details such as your name, address, age range can all be attached together quickly to fulfil a lot of larger companies' requests for information (RFI).
+Details that you provide when taking paid surveys such as your name, address, age range can all be attached together quickly to fulfill a lot of larger companies' requests for information (RFI).

 We'll use four basic measurements in a scale of 1 to 5 – where 1 is probably ill advised and 5 is a great experience.

 Convenience – From start to finish, how convenient is each company's site?

 Accessibility – Is it a site that can be accessed on mobile as well as a standard browser?
 Does it require a lot of superfluous logins and duplicated information or do they do a decent enough job filling that in for you?

 Return on Time – Is it an hour of your life for $2.00 or truly a fifteen minute survey?
 We find out if the Return on Time (similar to Return on Investment) pans out.
 Surely, some will be better than others for not wasting yours.
 Basically, we've evaluated not only how much you actually get paid to take surveys but also how long it takes to earn that cash